emeleonufavour/http-server/README.md

 # HTTP Server

-A basic HTTP server implementation in Python using TCP protocol for Socket communication.
+A HTTP server implementation in Python using TCP protocol for Socket communication.
 This server is able to handle GET and POST requests

 ## Requirements